tinwatchman/grawlix/docs/STYLES.md

 });
 ```

-You can also optionally pass in a dictionary of replacement strings via the `fixed` parameter when creating a new style:
+When creating a new style, you can optionally pass in a dictionary of replacement strings via the `fixed` parameter:

 ```javascript
 grawlix.setDefaults({